 2) Bolivar Trask – X-Men: Days of Future Past

 Another character Dinklage has recently played, this time on the big screen.
 Last portrayed by African-American actor Bill Duke, in X-Men: The Last Stand, this incarnation caused quite a stir.
 Surely, by recasting this character from a black 6 foot 2 man to a white little person, director Bryan Singer, along with his casting team, were trying to say something about disability, right?

-Maybe, but it isn’t obvious, as Trask’s disability is not mentioned once throughout the film, which I think this is BRILLIANT.
+Maybe, but it isn’t obvious, as Trask’s disability is not mentioned once throughout the film, which I think is BRILLIANT.
 Why does a character’s disability have to be highlighted?
 Why can’t they just be??
 While my disability motivates me in some of my actions, it doesn’t dictate my whole entire life; I’m a person too.
 I loved the fact the Trask was just some clever bloke who built some big robot things, played by an talented actor who, seemingly, wasn’t cast because of his disability.

 However, many viewers didn’t like the fact Trask’s disability wasn’t referred to, arguing it had to impact on his personality, ie. his hate for the mutant race.
 I think this is problematic, as it assumes Trask hates mutants “’cos he is one, and therefore hates himself.”
 YIKES!

 But, maybe there is truth to this: in an interview with Screenrant.com, Dinklage himself discusses how he wanted to play Trask, stating the character has “[Strove] all his life for a certain respect and attention.”
 Both Tyrion and Trask are used to being treated as lesser beings and, literally overlooked.
 Either way, I’m still pleased to see a disabled character who isn’t immediately pointed at by a champion of State-The-Obvious shouting ‘LOOK, A LITTLE GUY’.